Paugusset

 The Paugusset are an Indigenous people of the Northeastern Woodlands in western Connecticut.
 Paugusset is also the name of their principal settlement in the 17th and 18th centuries.

 Historian Edward Manning Ruttenber wrote that they were a band of the Wappinger people and a subject of the Mattebesec.
 Ethnographer John Reed Swanton described them as the Paugusset sachemdon.
 A sachem was a leader among Eastern Algonquian-speaking peoples.

-Today, Paugusset people are members of the Golden Hill Paugussett Indian Nation.
+Today, Paugusset people are members of the stated-recognized Golden Hill Paugussett Indian Nation.